ktakashi/sagittarius-scheme/README.md

     % cmake . -DINSTALL_SYMLINK=0

 After installing Boehm GC, go to the directory `gc-7.2` and type commands below and re-run `cmake`.
-Make   sure  you   delete CMakeCache.txt to re-run `cmake` command.
+Make sure you delete `CMakeCache.txt` to re-run `cmake` command.

     % make
     % make test

-After a  successful compilation  (of both the  binary targets  and the documentation), it is  possible to install Sagittarius  to the default system location with the command:
+After a successful compilation, it is possible to install Sagittarius to the location specified by `CMAKE_INSTALL_PREFIX` or default system location if it's not specified with the command:

     % make install

 After installation, you might need to run `ldconfig` to run Sagittarius properly.

 Note: For some reason, you might want to build a 32-bit runtime on a 64-bit platform.
 The following command can be used for this purpose;

     % cmake . \